CONTROLS ENGINEERING ACADEMY

 FlySquare Solution

-With process control, setpoints are adjusted to keep a process stable.
-The actual state of a process is fed into a control algorithm that adjusts the setpoints to keep the process stable.
+Process control involves adjusting setpoints to maintain process stability.
+The actual state of a process feeds into a control algorithm that adjusts setpoints to keep the process stable.

-For example, in a brewery, you may need to control the temperature of a liquid in a tank.
-In this application, the PLC would adjust the setpoint of a heater and monitor the temperature until the liquid was at the right temperature.
-Once the liquid was at the right temperature, the control algorithm would continue to adjust the setpoint of the heater to keep the temperature stable.
+For example, in a brewery, you might need to control liquid temperature in a tank.
+The PLC would adjust a heater's setpoint and monitor temperature until the liquid reaches the target temperature.
+The control algorithm would then continue adjusting the heater setpoint to maintain stable temperature.

-An easy way to determine if you are talking about process control is to check if you measure the end product.
-For example, if you can say "we produced 10,000 liters of beer" then you are talking about process control in a process industry.
+You can identify process control when you measure the end product.
+If you can say "we produced 10,000 liters of beer," you're dealing with process control in a process industry.

-Historically, automation manufacturers focused on either discrete or process control.
+Historically, automation manufacturers focused on either discrete or process control, leading to completely different suppliers, system architectures, and technologies for each industry.

 Programming a PLC